merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 </div>

 {:.notice}
-If you have any questions and/or if you are unable to find an important piece of information here, please feel free to leave a comment down below, send an e-mail to [us]({{ site.url }}/people/), or get in touch with us through Discord:
+If you have any questions, notice an issue, and/or are unable to find an important piece of information here, please feel free to leave a comment down below, send an e-mail to [us]({{ site.url }}/people/), or get in touch with us through Discord:

 {% include _join-anvio-discord.html %}